A classic crossing of the geologically and biologically diverse northwest corner of the South Island.

-Construction of the new James Mackay Hut is progressing well with an expected completion date of 30 September 2014.
+The new James Mackay Hut is now opened to the public.
 The original hut will be demolished and the site landscaped over the coming weeks.
 Between Kohaihai and Heaphy Hut: Sections of the coastal track are subject to large wave surges during high tides and rough seas and may cause the track to be temporarily impassable - there is no alternative track available.
 The sections affected are clearly signposted.
 Track users must make their own safety assessment and be prepared to wait up to two hours until the tide retreats.
 When planning your trip, ensure you check tide charts and allow adequate time in case of delays.
-Replacement of the Katipo Creek Suspension Bridge is due to commence on the 11th August with an expected completion date of 30th August 2014.
-During this time there will be no camping available at this site.
-Please adhere to all instructions from contractors on site The winter season of mountain biking has opened and runs until 30 September 2014.
+The mountain biking season has now closed.
+There is no mountain biking allowed until the winter season re-opens on 1 May 2015.

 Huts and campsites must be booked year round.
 See link below.

 |From||Brown Aorere Valley Road end, 28km inland from Collingwood|